Politics

 Suzanne (No)

+Sex is a set, definitive category addressing the tangible reality of the biological male and female binary.
+'Sexual orientation' and 'gender identity' are not tangible things.
 Sexual orientation—primarily being lesbian or gay—refers to actions made upon internal feelings of attraction a person has toward someone of the same sex.
-Including this under 'sex' restricts faith-based institutions from promoting traditional sexual values to students or sorting them according to biological sex (for bathrooms, changing spaces, and sports), as they now risk facing discrimination charges.
-This change to Title IX is entirely unconstitutional as it clashes with the First Amendment, which guarantees religious freedom.
+Including this under 'sex' restricts faith-based institutions from promoting traditional sexual values to students or sorting them according to biological sex (for bathrooms, changing spaces, and sports), as they now risk facing discrimination charges

-Gender identity is a term so voluminous and ever-expanding that it's impossible to protect it under a law that treats all parties without partiality.
-The concept itself is not objective or observable, as it is an 'innermost concept of self' and, therefore, should not be considered a protected category like sex or race.
+This change to Title IX is entirely unconstitutional as it clashes with the First Amendment, which guarantees religious and speech freedoms.
+Gender identity is a term so voluminous and ever-expanding that it's impossible to protect it under the law without using extreme partiality.
+The concept itself is not objective or observable, as it is an 'innermost concept of self' and should not be considered a protected category like sex or race.
 A person believing they are neither sex does not make it so.

 • chat-ic2

-• like-ic6
+• like-ic8

-• chart-ic59
+• chart-ic71

 • share-icShare